Navi33/Navi33/README.md

-- 👋 Hi, I’m @Navi33
+- 👋 Hi, I’m @Navi33 and I am coming back for the Nth time to learn programming.
-- 👀 I’m interested in Video Games and Anime.
-A total Weeaboo
+- 👀 I'm currently working in a different industry and looking to transition to an IT path this year.
-- 🌱 I’m currently learning HTML/CSS with JS.
-Struggling with design as it is not my forte.
+- 🌱 I'm have been relearning HTML/CSS/JS for a quite a while and the only think i lack is consistency and persistence.
-- 💞️ I’m looking to collaborate on anything really.
-I just don't know how yet.
-Hopefully as i learn how to use Git and GitHub i can contribute to this amazing community.
+- 💞️ I’m looking to collaborate on anything to somene to share code with and get feedback.
+Hopefully thru GitHub and to contribute to this amazing community.
-- 📫 How to reach me here at github.
-Haven't made any professional social media yet.
+- 📫 My Contacts are still in the works.

 <!---
 Navi33/Navi33 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.